 Things to keep in mind

-- Testing is free and available to anyone 18+ years old with a photo ID showing an Orlando address.
+- Testing is free and available to anyone 18+ years old with a photo ID showing an Orlando address, such as driver's license, consular identification card, or any other official identity card or documentation that proves the name and address of the individual.

 - You do not need to be exhibiting symptoms to be eligible to be tested.